Alejogb1/job-board/blog-data/im-getting-this-error-for-my-verilog-code-illegal-operation-for-constant-expr.md

  endmodule
 ```

-Okay so this seems alright at first right Well its not because the power operator `**` in Verilog is not synthesizable unless the exponent is a constant integer.
+ so this seems at first right Well its not because the power operator `**` in Verilog is not synthesizable unless the exponent is a constant integer.
 You can't calculate a modular inverse like this during compile time The compiler looked at this and just chuckled and gave me the error message you are facing

 The correct fix obviously was that I had to precalculate that value and use a const value instead Or if it was crucial to do it on the fly I had to create an actual module for it.